-EPFL will collaborate with INRIA on providing and analyzing algorithms for checking quantitative reliability measures of implementations.
-EPFL will work with Oxford on algorithms for verifying stochastic systems.
+EPFL and IST Austria (starting on the 1st of setember 2009) will collaborate with INRIA on providing and analyzing algorithms for checking quantitative reliability measures of implementations.
+EPFL and IST Austria will work with Oxford on algorithms for verifying stochastic systems.